TimRabus/SQL_Layoff_Data_Analysis/README.md

 ## Results
-The SQL queries result in the following insights and are divided into three main analyses: product performance, sales trends, and customer behavior, each offering distinct insights into the factors driving business outcomes:
+The SQL queries yielded the following insights, categorized into three key areas of analysis: layoff trends by company, the impact on industries, and timing patterns:

  1. **Companies**
       - Approximately 5% of companies experienced a complete workforce layoff.